shivan-vickers/helpers/README.md

 ## helpers

-These are just some random, quick scripts to that I use during development.
+These are just some random, quick scripts that I use during development.

 ### notes